Optimal anticodes, MSRD codes, and generalized weights in the sum-rank metric: Generalized weights

 One can check that $d_1(\Cc_i) = d_2(\Cc_i) = 1$ and $d_3(\Cc_i) = d_4(\Cc_i) = 2 $ for $i = 1,2$.
 The corresponding duals

 have different generalized weights, as $d_3(\Cc_1^\perp) = 1$ and $d_3(\Cc_2^\perp) = 2$. \end{example}

-\begin{remark} Notice that the first code in the previous example is an optimal anticode, while the second one is not.
+\begin{remark} Notice that the first code in the previous example is an optimal anticode, while the second one is not, as its first component is not an optimal rank-metric anticode.
 Therefore, the example also shows that in the sum-rank metric there exist codes which have the same dimension and generalized weights as an optimal anticode, without being one.
 This is in contrast with codes endowed with the rank metric or the Hamming metric, where a code which has the same dimension and generalized weights as an optimal anticode is an optimal anticode. \end{remark}

 \begin{remark} There is another simple situation in which the generalized weights of the dual code are determined by numerical data on the original code.
 Let $\Cc=\Cc_1\times\ldots\times\Cc_\ell$, then the generalized weights of $\Cc$ satisfy